The Sun (New York City)

 The Sun was a New York newspaper published from 1833 until 1950.
 It was considered a serious paper, like the city's two more successful broadsheets, The New York Times and the New York Herald Tribune.
-The Sun was the first successful penny daily newspaper in the United States and the first one to hire a Police reporter.
-It was also, for a time, the most successful newspaper in America.
+The Sun was the first successful penny daily newspaper in the United States, and was for a time the most successful newspaper in America.

+The paper had a central focus on crime news, in which it was a pioneer, and was the first journal to hire a police reporter.
+Its audience was primarily working class readers.